PowerDNS-Admin/pda-next/docs/README.md

 For information about the project such as feature planning, the roadmap, and milestones, then please see the [Project Information](./wiki/project) section of the wiki.

+### Contributing

+If you're interested in participating in the project design discussions, or you want to actively submit work to the project then you should check out the [Contribution Guide](./wiki/contributing)!

 ### [Application Configuration](./wiki/configuration)

 For information about all the ways this application can be configured and what each setting does, please visit the